William F. Lamb: The Architect Behind the Empire State Building

 Interior Features and Lighting of the Empire State Building

 Upon entering the Empire State Building, visitors are greeted by a majestic, two-story lobby.
 The lobby was restored in 2009 to return to its original 1930s splendor.
 The ceiling is adorned with a stunning mural representing the mechanical age, with planets and stars set against a sky of gold leaf.
-The art deco design, with its geometric patterns and symmetrical designs, is evident throughout the interior, from the marble and granite surfaces to the stunning aluminum leaf motifs.
+The Art Deco design, with its geometric patterns and symmetrical designs, is evident throughout the interior, from the marble and granite surfaces to the stunning aluminum leaf motifs.

 The Empire State Building boasts 6,500 windows, and while the view from these windows is undoubtedly the star of the show, the building also features a state-of-the-art lighting system.
 In 2012, a new LED lighting system was installed, allowing the building to illuminate the New York skyline with 16 million colors, often used to commemorate holidays or events.